 You can search the trade mark register on the GOV.UK website to find out if a mark is already registered.

-Copyright is an automatic right that protects original works from the moment of first creation.
+Copyright is an automatic right that protects original works from the moment of first creation when the work is fixed in a material form.
 There is no copyright registration system in the UK.
 Any original works created by a business are automatically protected as copyright works and become the property of the business.
 For example, a business that creates written material, photographs or makes its own website has created its own copyright material, which is protected against copying.